VirtuosoResearch/ML4RoadSafety/datasets/README.md

 **Example: Processing traffic volume records of MA:**
 Download yearly hostorical traffic counts from [here](https://mhd.public.ms2soft.com/tcds/tsearch.asp?loc=Mhd&mod=), and run `5_Get_Coordinates_Traffic.py` and `6_Get_Traffic_Volume.py` to get the processed AADT counts.

-### Collecting road network features:

-Besides, the following structural features have been calculated which would help in improving the performance of the model:
+Besides, the following structural features have been calculated which would help in improving the performance of the model: Node degree, betweenness centrality, and node position (latitude and longitude).

-- Node degree
-- Betweenness Centrality
-- Node position: Latitude and longitude

 ### Alignment of network labels and features